dit/dit/README.rst

       pip install git+https://github.com/dit/dit/#egg=dit

-   Alternatively, you can clone this repository, move into the newly created ``dit`` directory, and then install the package:
+   Alternatively, you can clone this repository, move into the newly created ``dit`` directory, and then install the package.
+Be sure to include the period (.) in the install command:

    .. code-block:: bash